vtoebe/SantanderCoders-LetsCode/3rdModule/exercises/README.md

 // NEW STUDENT - parameters: same as for the creation of new Person const vitoria = new Student('Vitoria', 'Toebe', 29, 'Female', 'Flag Football')

-// NEW TEACHER - passing first name, last name, age, gender, an interest and the teached subject const murillo = new Teacher('Murilo', 'Moraes', 26, 'Male', 'AI', 'JavaScript')
+// NEW TEACHER - parameters: same as for Person, plus the teached subject const murillo = new Teacher('Murilo', 'Moraes', 26, 'Male', 'AI', 'JavaScript')
 ```